brianlle/baseball/README.md

 # baseball
-An investigation of baseball records from 1871 to 2015
+Using Python, I performed an investigation of baseball records from 1871 to 2015 to find out if batting statistics were dependent upon age.
+I also investigated the differences in batting performance between designated hitters and pitchers and found, as expected, that designated hitters perform significantly better than pitchers at batting.
+The full results of my analysis can be found in baseball.html